 Pamela Hines has been a prolific and consistent presence in American jazz as a pianist and composer.
 She has received national and international critical acclaim for edgy instrumental compositions that contribute to the jazz history and art of the trio, quartet and quintet and for jazz originals for vocalists that are more at home in the American Songbook.
-Hines has led or played with other jazz artists at hundreds of east coast venues for three decades, including Scullers, Les Zygomates, Prudential of Boston Summer Music Series, Harbor Park Summer Music Series, Ryles, Johnny D's, Thelonious Monkfish, Boston, MA, Acton Jazz Cafe, Mechanics Hall, Nick's, New Haven Jazzfest, Newton Jazzfest, Duplex and Metropolitan Room.
+Hines has led or played with other jazz artists at hundreds of east coast venues for three decades, including Scullers, Les Zygomates, Prudential Summer Music Series, Harbor Park Summer Music Series, Ryles, Johnny D's, Thelonious Monkfish, Epicure Jazz Club, Acton Jazz Cafe, Mechanics Hall, New Haven Jazzfest, Newton Jazzfest, New Composers Jazzfest, and Cachaca, Duplex and Metropolitan Room, NY, NY.
 Three of her trio CDs have reached the top 20 on national radio charts and her all- original Christmas CD with vocalists made the top 50 national radio list in 2008.
 Hines has also been the host/pianist for Live Jazz New England on NPR affiliate 90.5- WICN since 2012.
 The live, hour- long radio program has featured some of the most creative and talented artists in jazz.
-WICN has added her as a radio host, spinning CDs on non-live show Friday afternoons
+WICN has added her as a jazz radio host, on Saturday afternoons.

 "Thrive!" was released in October, 2014, and features compositions written by Hines with Dave Clark on bass and Les Harris, Jr. on drums.
 She penned lyrics to the tune," From Across the Room" and that features vocalist Suzanne Cabot.